 Air Medical Group Holdings, Inc.

-To drive outsized returns, we believe a private equity firm needs to provide more than just capital resources – the firm needs to work actively with management to transform the platform company into a company at the time of sale that is larger, more diversified and has a strengthened management team that will continue to seize opportunities to grow.
+To drive outsized returns, we believe a private equity firm needs to provide more than just capital resources – the firm needs to work actively with management to transform the platform company into a company that, at the time of sale, is larger, more diversified and has a strengthened management team that will continue to seize opportunities to grow.

 After nearly quadrupling the number of bases, more than doubling the size of its membership program and increasing the earnings of the company 10 times – achieving metrics that by any measure would be viewed as exceptional – Air Medical Group was sold to a leading private equity firm, Bain Capital, including an ongoing significant minority investment from Brockway Moran & Partners.
 Approximately five and a half years later, Air Medical was sold to industry icon KKR, after more than doubling the size of the company over that time period through numerous growth initiatives.
 And the same CEO, Fred Buttrell, who was recruited by Brockway Moran & Partners over a decade ago is leading the company today, ready for another flight plan of growth and expansion.Print